SilverX21/SilverX21/README.md

 👋 Hi, I'm Nuno Araújo, a Full Stack .NET Developer with a focus on building a strong foundation in my knowledge as a software developer.
 My main skills are .NET Core, C#, SQL Server, HTML, JavaScript and CSS, I like to work on projects ranging from RESTful APIs to full-stack implementations.

-I'm a young developer, that's currently working on to improve my problem solving skills.
-Also, I'm currently trying to lean some new skills, such as Docker, Vue and AWS 🚀
+I'm a young developer who's currently working on improving my problem-solving skills.

 Outside work, I stay active in Scouts and enjoy music, photography, and sports 🏃

 # 💫 About Me:
 * 🌍  I'm based in Portugal
-* 🧠  I'm learning Docker, AWS Vue
+* 🧠  I'm learning Docker and AWS
-* 🤝  I'm open to collaborating on interesting and up to date projects in the .NET community
+* 🤝  I'm open to collaborating on interesting and up-to-date projects in the .NET community

 # 💻 Tech Stack: